GastonZalba/ol-pdf-printer/README.md

 Tested with OpenLayers version 5 and 6.

 ## Examples

-All the examples are configured using a free Proxy.
-If you notice some lag or slow performance, try one of your own.

--   Basic usage: create an OpenLayers map instance, and pass that map and options to the DjiGeozones constructor.
+-   Basic usage: create an OpenLayers map instance, and pass that map and options to the PdfPrinter constructor.
     -   [Basic](https://raw.githack.com/GastonZalba/ol-pdf-printer/v1.0.0/examples/basic.html)

 ## Changelog